Equine dental blog image featuring a horse’s upper corner incisor being examined with gloved hands, titled “Why Galvayne’s Groove Is Letting You Down”

 Even the most accurate horse aging methods can be thrown off by environmental and individual variation.
 That’s why we teach veterinarians to use age ranges, not single numbers, particularly in horses over 10.

-Here’s what can influence how those incisors wear, and why two 12-year-olds might look five years apart:
+Here’s what can influence how those incisors wear, and why two 12-year-olds might look five years apart in age according to the dentition:

 1. Diet and Soil Abrasion